 Green vulgaris and yellow vulgaris both originated in southern China, most likely, but at this point, it’s hard to know exactly.
 Vittata now grows all over Africa and Latin America, as well as the Pacific islands and in the Caribbean.
 In some areas, it outnumbers green vulgaris, which is equally widespread.
 But in other areas, the green variety is more common.

 As tropical bamboo, Vulgaris and Vittata will not do well in climates with freezing winters.
-It will only tolerate minimal frost a few nights of the year.
+These varieties will only tolerate minimal frost for a few nights of the year.

 Propagating Painted Bamboo